vanHeemstraSystems/parcel-tracking-with-amqp-headstart/300/500/100/100/README.md

 $ babel -V
 ```

-If it is not verion 7 or higher
+If babel is not recognized or it is not verion 7 or higher

 ```
 $ npm uninstall babel-cli -g